dustgalactic/dustgalactic.github.io/_posts/2025-11-29-imposter-syndrome.md

 - always overpreparing
 {% endhighlight %}

 As a profession, technical writing has a natural inclination towards imposter syndrome.
 It's hard to measure your impact.
-Sales folks have quantitaive KPIs, product folks can track engagement and revenue coming through their product, marketing folks have views and clicks.
+Sales folks have quantitative KPIs, product folks track engagement and revenue coming through their product, marketing folks monitor views and clicks.
 Technical writers?
 Nah.
 There's this long-standing discussion: how do you interpret the amount of time people spend on a given page?
 - If people spend **too little time** on a page, it's bad because it means:
   - They couldn't find anything useful to them.
   - The title or navigation is confusing and this page doesn't cover the topic they were looking for.